dTile/DT/docs/spec.md

 ### Hatching or Bboxing
-Hatching of Bboxing is an operation of extending a basic tile of cube by adding the corressponding digits at the decimal part of the tile/cube number after the dot.
+Hatching of Bboxing is an operation of extending a basic tile or a cube into a tbox and cbox by adding the corressponding increments.
+Digits of the increments (xi, yi, ei) are added  at the decimal part of the tile/cube number after the dot.
 A guiding final digit (F) is added at the end of the decimal part to avoid the effect vanishing traling zeros and to indicate how many digits are needed for expanding a cube or tile in each dimension as rtelated to the anchor.
-Figuratively. bboxing a cube is a process of inflating it to the northeast end by gluing (or replicating) X2 cubes to the east, Y2 cubes to the north and E2 to the sky creating a new bigger box (which is composed by basic similar cubes glued together).
+Figuratively. bboxing a cube is a process of inflating it to the northeast end by gluing (or replicating) XI cubes to the east, YI cubes to the south and EI to the sky creating a new bigger box (which is composed by basic similar cubes glued together).
 Hatching is done by adding a corresponding number ("Hitch" number) as a decimal part of a cube/tile.
 Hatching saves coding of big numbers of adjacent cubes that are contained in a box by the use of only one number and reusing an anchor number as its cube part and addting hitch number that represents an opposing vertex to the anchor.